rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 }
 ```

-`handleError` is a function that will return a 500 error to the client.
+`handleError` is a function that returns a 500 error to the client.

 ```js
 function handleError(res, error) {